Kush (song)

 "Kush" is a single by American rapper Dr. Dre, featuring vocals by Snoop Dogg and Akon.
 It was released via digital download on November 18, 2010.
 The song was produced by DJ Khalil and mixed by Dr. Dre, with additional keys by Daniel "Danny Keyz" Tannenbaum.
-The song has additional vocals by Sly "Pyper" Jordan, Kobe Honeycutt and Blackthoven.
+The song has additional vocals by Sly "Pyper" Jordan, Kobe Honeycutt, Blackthoven and Slim the Mobster.